rrousselGit/provider/packages/provider/README.md

 A mixture between dependency injection (DI) and state management, built with widgets for widgets.

-It purposefully use widgets for DI/state management instead of dart-only classes like `Stream`.
+It purposefully uses widgets for DI/state management instead of dart-only classes like `Stream`.
 The reason is, widgets are very simple yet robust and scalable.

 By using widgets for state management, `provider` can guarantee:

 - maintainability, through a forced uni-directional data-flow
-- testability/composability, since it is always possible mock/override a value
+- testability/composability, since it is always possible to mock/override a value
 - robustness, as it is harder to forget to handle the update scenario of a model/widget

 ## Migration from v2.0.0 to v3.0.0